A Nightmare on Elm Street: Dreamspawn: Plot

 Rose, having become a self-harming misanthrope since her parents' deaths, transfers to Hemingway High and joins the Petticoat Mafia.
 After attending a party alone, Rose tells her new friends she was gangraped by the wrestling team and talks the other girls into helping her get revenge by performing a ritual to summon Freddy.
 The ceremony, held in the abandoned factory where Freddy was once employed, works, with Rose coercing Freddy into doing her bidding by withholding the bladed glove Freddy wielded in life as the "Springwood Slasher."
-After Freddy murders every member of the wrestling team besides Brandon, it is revealed Rose lied about being raped in order to get the Petticoat Mafia to help her revive Freddy, who Rose has been obsessed with since childhood, wanting to use Freddy to commit a grandiose murder–suicide that entails detonating a bomb full of knockout gas in Hemingway High.
+After Freddy murders every member of the wrestling team besides Brandon, it is revealed Rose lied about being raped in order to get the Petticoat Mafia to help her revive Freddy, whom Rose has been obsessed with since childhood, wanting to use Freddy to commit a grandiose murder–suicide that entails detonating a bomb full of knockout gas in Hemingway High.
 With everyone in the school knocked out by the gas, a massive shared dream forms in which Freddy begins killing people by the dozens, including Amber and Lola, the latter of whom has her brain eaten by Freddy after he traps her in a nightmare recreation of Night of the Living Dead.

 Freddy, after mocking Rose for believing she was "special" and could control him through his glove, murders Brandon and attacks Jane.
 Rose rips Freddy's heart out and incinerates it, the glove, and herself in a furnace, which vanquishes Freddy.
 Jane is confined indefinitely to a psychiatric hospital, where she spends all of her time staring blankly at a TV, after the Petticoat Mafia is blamed for the 461 deaths that occurred at Hemingway.